Surface states and finite size effects in triple-fold semimetals: Fermi arcs in two-node model

 \subsection{Wave function matching}

 We begin with the simpler case of a semi-infinite semimetal.
-Given that Hamiltonian (\ref{Hamiltonian-two-nodes}) is linear in $k_y$, naively, one would expect that straightforward matching of every component of the wave function on the semimetal-vacuum boundary will immediately provide the dispersion relation for the Fermi arc states.
+Given that Hamiltonian (\ref{Hamiltonian-two-nodes}) is linear in $k_y$, naively, one would expect that straightforward matching of every component of the wave function at the semimetal-vacuum boundary should immediately provide the dispersion relation for Fermi arc states.
 However, because of the flat band, the situation is more involved for triple-fold fermions, see, also, Ref.~\cite{Mandal2020}.

 In the model with Hamiltonian \eqref{Twonodevac}, vacuum flat band states cannot be matched with the bulk solutions at the interface for $E \ne \gamma M/2$.
 Consequently, the general solution contains one arbitrary constant related to the solution in vacuum and two in the semimetal.
 Therefore, matching of three-component wave functions yields a system of three equations for three unknown coefficients.
 Our analysis in Appendix~\ref{sec:app-A} shows that this system has no non-trivial solutions.